welbymcroberts/backups/networking/mikrotik/README.md

 )
 ```

-A new device would require a new line in the format of freindlyname:ipaddress.
+A new device would require a new line in the format of freindlyname:ipaddress^healthcheck.

-The script then uses the SSH key which is stored in /backup/networking/ssh.ros, and connects as ${backupuser}.
+The script then uses the SSH key which is stored in /backup/scripts/networking/mikrotik/ssh.ros, and connects as ${backupuser}.

 The script will connect and then run multiple commands
 * `/export compact` which is stored in `${date}/rosexport`